Shivateja-31/Healthcare-Appointment-Analysis-/README.md

   - No-Show Trends by Weekday
   - Impact of Waiting Days
   - Effectiveness of SMS Reminders
-  - No-Show Patterns by Hypertension, Diabetes, Neighborhood
+  - No-Show Patterns by Hypertension, Diabetes.

-- *Interactive Slicers:* Gender, SMS Received, Chronic Conditions

----

 ## 💡 Recommendations